- 1. Lambda Expression Python

 Clearly, it didn’t work.
 And why would it?
 The expression’s value is what it returns, so without an expression, it would be a waste of time.

-There are some built-in functions, like filter() and map(), on which we can apply a lambda expression to filter out elements from a list.
+There are some built-in functions, like filter() and map(), on which we can apply Python lambda expressions to filter out elements from a list.
 Let’s see how.
 First, we take a list called numbers.

 Next, we take a lambda function as follows.